Dean P. Taylor: Career

 Taylor was admitted to the bar in 1926, and was employed as a law clerk for federal judge Frank Cooper.
 Taylor served as Assistant United States Attorney for the Northern District of New York from 1927 to 1930.
 He then commenced practice in Troy with his father, former Rensselaer County District Attorney John P. Taylor, and brother, Donald S. Taylor who served as a justice of the New York Supreme Court and a justice of the New York Supreme Court, Appellate Division.

 From 1938 to 1952, Taylor was chairman of the Rensselaer County Republican Committee.
 He was a delegate to the 1940 Republican National Convention.
 Taylor was also chairman of the New York State Republican Committee from 1953 to 1954.
 From 1954 to 1959, he was a member of the Republican National Committee.

 Taylor was involved in business and banking, including serving as a director of the Niagara Mohawk Power Corporation, chairman of the board of Capital Cities Television and chairman of the board of the Union National Bank of Troy.
-He was also involved in education and civic causes; he was a trustee of borh Hudson Valley Community College and Russell Sage College, and a trustee or director of Vanderheyden Hall, Troy Boys Club, Fort Ticonderoga Museum, and Troy's Leonard Hospital.
+He was also involved in education and civic causes; he was a trustee of both Hudson Valley Community College and Russell Sage College, and a trustee or director of Vanderheyden Hall, Troy Boys Club, Fort Ticonderoga Museum, and Troy's Leonard Hospital.

 Taylor also belonged to the Phi Kappa Psi fraternity, Sons of the American Revolution, and was an honorary member of the Fleet Reserve Association.
 In 1959, he was a member of the Hudson-Champlain Celebration Commission, which planned activities to commemorate the 350th anniversary of Henry Hudson's and Samuel de Champlain's explorations of what became New York state.

 U.S. Congressman

 Taylor was elected to the U.S. House of Representatives in 1942 as a Republican.
-He was reelected eight times and served in the Seventy-eighth and the eight succeeding Congresses, January 3, 1943 to January 3, 1961.
+He was reelected eight times and served in the Seventy-eighth and the eight succeeding Congresses, January 3, 1943, to January 3, 1961.

 In Congress, Taylor served on several committees, including Judiciary and Public Lands.
 He was also on the subcommittee of the Public Lands Committee that evaluated Hawaii for statehood.
 Commencing in 1946, Taylor travelled to Hawaii, conducted hearings, and briefed President Harry S. Truman and Secretary of the Interior Harold L. Ickes on his findings.
 The Hawaii Admission Act was passed in 1959, and Hawaii joined the Union as the 50th state.
 Taylor also opposed racial discrimination and voted in favor of the Civil Rights Acts of 1957 and 1960.

 As a prominent Republican leader, Taylor was a confidant of Thomas E. Dewey, Dwight D. Eisenhower, and Richard M. Nixon.
 During Dewey's governorship and Eisenhower's presidency, both often turned to Taylor for recommendations on executive appointments, as well as assistance with candidate recruiting and campaign organizing.